billy-yuan/paidy-forex/forex-mtl/README.md

 Instead, we can do the following:

 * Send a request to the One-Frame API with all pair combinations as query parameters.
-* Store the rates from the One-Frame API in a cache (e.g. Redis) and fulfill Forex requests by querying this storage.
+* Store the rates from the One-Frame API in a cache and fulfill Forex requests by querying this storage.
 * Whenever the results go stale, get the latest rates from the One-Frame API and update the cache.

 Paidy engineers can access this service via `GET /forex-rates`.